 Magnitude of Psychological Distress Among Medical and Non-Medical Students During the Late Phase of the COVID-19 Pandemic in West Bengal: A Cross-Sectional Study

-Background: COVID-19 pandemic led to drastic changes worldwide significantly affecting mental health of students.
-This study aimed to assess psychological distress due to COVID-19 in students during the late phase of pandemic and to establish correlation of academic course, socio-demographics and knowledge-attitude-practices (KAP) with depression and anxiety.
+Background: COVID-19 pandemic led to drastic changes worldwide affecting mental health of students.
+This study aimed to assess psychological distress due to COVID-19 in students during the late phase of pandemic and to establish correlation of academic course, socio-demographics, and knowledge-attitude-practices (KAP) with depression and anxiety.

 Conclusion: High prevalence of depression and anxiety among college students, especially medical students, highlights the need for student wellness activities and better mental health services in colleges across India.